ClementPerroud/Gym-Trading-Env/README.md

 env.save_for_render(dir = "render_logs")
 ```

 Then in the separated render script.
-You can import and initiate a render object, and run the render in a localhost web app :
+You can import and initiate a renderer object, and run the render in a localhost web app :
 ```python
 from gym_trading_env.renderer import Renderer renderer = Renderer(render_logs_dir="render_logs")